 - public student health insurance after the German semester has begun (e.g. on October 1st)

 Fintiba’s package Fintiba’s Plus comes with a travel and incoming health insurance for max.
 48 months and is automatically cancelled once the semester starts and you are enrolled in a public health insurance.
-Additionally, you receive an ISIC student card for 3 years.
+Additionally, you receive a free travel health insurance for your visa.

 Expatrio Value package